ange1patel/Recipe-Finder/Recipe Finder/README.md

 ## Introduction

- Recipe Finder was created to address the pressing issure of food wast, a problem that significantly contributes to climate change.
+ Recipe Finder was created to address the present issue of food waste, a problem that significantly contributes to climate change.
 By offering a solution to help households make the most of their available ingredients, Recipe Finder aims to combat food waste and its harmful environmental impact.

 ## Problem: Food Waste
  Food waste is a significant problem that is contributing to Climate Change.
 This waste ends up landfills that produces methane, a greenhouse gas.